 Call a Lawyer if You Get Into an Accident with Uber or Lyft in Maryland

 Rideshare accidents can present problems for injured passengers and drivers.
 It’s not always easy to deal with big, remote companies like Uber and Lyft.
 As anyone who has tried to call Uber or Lyft will realize, these companies operate almost exclusively online.
-At the Law Offices of Randolph Rice, we are handling increasing numbers of accidents involving Uber and Lyft passengers or drivers injured in Baltimore and elsewhere in Maryland.
+At Rice, Murtha & Psoras, we are handling increasing numbers of accidents involving Uber and Lyft passengers or drivers injured in Baltimore and elsewhere in Maryland.
 We know who to sue and how to bring lawsuits against these companies.

 These cases are complicated.
 It’s important to contact a seasoned Baltimore personal injury lawyer as soon as possible.
-Call our Baltimore taxi, Uber and Lyft injury lawyers today for a free consultation at (410) 288-2900.
+Call our Baltimore taxi accident lawyers and rideshare accident attorneys today for a free consultation at (410) 288-2900.